zdimension/plexdlweb/README.md

 ## Basic setup

 You will need your server address (e.g. `http://plex.johndoe.com:32400` or `http://127.0.0.1:32400`) and ID.
-You can the ID by opening `https://plex.johndoe.com/identity`.
+You can get the ID by opening `https://plex.johndoe.com/identity` (replace with your URL).
 You'll get something like this:

 ```xml
 <MediaContainer size="0" claimed="1" machineIdentifier="abcdef123456abcdef123456abcdef123456abcd" version="1.32.5.7516-8f4248874"> </MediaContainer>